 You can learn something from 100m sprinter Simone Manuel or distance specialist Katie Ledecky, regardless of which one of these remarkable women is your hero.

-Streamlining and drag reduction in the water helps us conserve forward momentum because water is 800 times more dense than air.
-Anything you can do at any point of the stroke to become more streamlined, even as you’re trying to swim faster, will allow you to swim better, with less energy.
+Streamlining and drag reduction in the water helps us conserve forward momentum because water is 800 times denser than air.
+Anything you can do at any point in the stroke to become more streamlined, even as you’re trying to swim faster, will allow you to swim better, with less energy.
 Why? because slowing down is what humans do best in the water!
 Staying fast means paying attention to small details…for example, the “crossover effect”.

 The Crossover Effect is Human

 The Crossover effect occurs because of the way our shoulder joint is oriented, and the fact that we are used to operating in our daily lives with our arms reaching, holding and manipulating objects directly in front of us.
 When we turn our upper body, we are usually still operating in the frontal plane, or the plane that divides your body into a front half and a back half. the shoulders lift the arms forward and typically our arms stay in front of us most of the time.

 Picture things like typing, driving, cooking, cycling, having a conversation with someone (arms folded or hands in front pockets) as typical things we do.
 We carry this habituated position of the arms into swimming and as a result, while you don’t feel like you’re crossing your arms in front of you, the effect is that arms cross midline of your direction of travel.

 This is a key point, and the reason it’s so difficult to correct…your arms are still in front of you when you crossover in swimming.
 The crossover effect is that you direct your energy diagonally instead of the direction you really want to go!
 How frustrating, right?
 Believe me, I know.
 But sometimes you don’t know you’re doing it until you see a video or photo of yourself, or have someone physically make that correction for you.